Print this out and read it now. Then post it on your wall. Each time you have a question, read this again until it becomes second nature.

 7. Explain what you did to troubleshoot the problem.

 - Come up with a list of hypotheses about what the problem might be and then test them methodically.
-For each hypothesis, explain what you did to test each hypothesis.
+For each hypothesis, explain what you did to test it.

 - During this process you might figure out the problem yourself.
 This is very common.